Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Introduction

-\item We demonstrate the scalability and robustness of LNF-NO on a diverse suite of benchmarks, including three-dimensional systems and strongly nonlinear equations (e.g., Poisson--Boltzmann), effectively capturing complex dynamics where standard baselines often face computational or stability bottlenecks. \end{itemize}
+\item We demonstrate the scalability and robustness of LNF-NO on a diverse suite of benchmarks, including three-dimensional systems and strongly nonlinear equations (e.g., Poisson--Boltzmann), where the proposed architecture maintains stable optimization and strong empirical performance. \end{itemize}